Jean-Louis Le Loutre: Acadian exodus (1750–52)

-With the founding of Halifax and the British occupation of Nova Scotia intensifying, Le Loutre led the Acadians who lived in the Cobequid region of mainland Nova Scotia to New Brunswick and Prince Edward Island.
-Cornwallis tried to prevent the Acadians from leaving as the English preferred to retain their substantial economic value in farming.
-However, deputies of the Acadian communities presented him with a petition to allow them to refuse to take arms against fellow Frenchman or they would leave.
-Cornwallis strongly refused their request and directed them that if they left, they could not take any belongings, and warned them that if they went to the area north of the Missaguash River they would still be in English territory and still be British subjects.
+With the founding of Halifax, Le Loutre led the Acadians who lived in the Cobequid region of mainland Nova Scotia to New Brunswick and Prince Edward Island.
+Cornwallis tried to prevent the Acadians from leaving as he preferred to retain their substantial economic value in farming.
+However, deputies of the Acadian communities presented him with a petition to allow them to refuse to take arms against fellow Frenchmen or they would leave.
+Cornwallis strongly refused their request and directed them that if they left, they could not take any belongings, and warned them that if they went to the area north of the Missaguash River they would still be in British-held territory and be British subjects.

-The Cobequid Acadians wrote to the people in Beaubassin about British soldiers who, "... came furtively during the night to take our pastor [Girard] and our four deputies ....
-[A British officer] read the orders by which he was authorized to seize all the muskets in our houses, thereby reducing us to the condition of the Irish....
+The Cobequid Acadians wrote to the people in Beaubassin that British authorities "came furtively during the night to take our pastor [Girard] and our four deputies...
+[A British officer] read the orders by which he was authorized to seize all the muskets in our houses, thereby reducing us to the condition of the Irish...
 Thus we see ourselves on the brink of destruction, liable to be captured and transported to the English islands and to lose our religion."

 Despite Cornwallis' threats, most Acadians in the Cobequid followed Le Loutre.
 The priest tried to establish new communities, but found it difficult to supply the new settlers, the Mi'qmaq, and the garrisons at Fort Beauséjour and Île Saint-Jean (now Prince Edward Island) with food and other necessities.
 Finding the living conditions deplorable at New Brunswick and Prince Edward Island, he made repeated appeals in 1752 for aid from the authorities in Quebec.
 He returned to France to seek funds, which he gained in 1753 from the courts, for the purpose of building dykes in Acadia.
 Protecting low-lying lands from the tides would enable their use as pasture for cattle and development with cultivation for crops, so the Acadians could escape the risk of starvation.
 Granted additional monies, Le Loutre sailed back to Acadia with other missionaries in 1753.